 Absence of Indotradites explanatus in interval

 Remark: Bless et al. (1981) note that in the deepest sample they analyzed (465.2 m), Retispora lepidophyta and Rugospora versabilis are absent.
 This observation was corroborated by our analysis.
 This subsequently led them to interpret this sample to correspond the middle-late Late Famennian VU-zone of Paproth and Streel (1971).
 This zone was later renamed as the much more often used VCo-Zone (Paproth et al., 1983; Streel et al., 1987) age.
 However, the recording of R. lepidophyta and G. echinata at 477.4 m indicates that the basal part of the cored section at KSL-02 is of a latest Famennian (Strunian) age.
 There is long-standing controverse regarding the palynological zonations of the Strunian and Devonian-Carboniferous boundary interval (viz. the status of the PL-Zone and the LE, LN and LL Subzones, see e.g., Maziane et al., 1999; Higgs et al., 2013 and Denayer et al., 2021).
-Nevertheless, the absence of Inodtriradites explanatus (the basis for the uppermost Famennian LE Subzone) suggests an early-mid Latest Famennian (Strunian) age for this interval.
-This is further supported by the relatively large size (>70 µm, see Plate 1) of specimens of Retispora lepidophyta in the sample at 477 m.
+Nevertheless, the absence of Indodtriradites explanatus (the basis for the uppermost Famennian LE Subzone) suggests an early-mid Latest Famennian (Strunian) age for this interval.
+This is further supported by the relatively large size (>70 µm, see S3.5) of specimens of Retispora lepidophyta in the sample at 477 m.
 As pointed out Maziane et al. (2002) this taxon underwent an evolution from larger to smaller size towards the D/C-boundary.
-This supports the assertion that the Evieux Fm. strata at KSL-02 are early-middle Strunian in age.
-It is possible that some geological time is missing at the (fault) contact between the Evieux en Hastiere fm. at KSL-02 (i.e., the LE-Zone, middle Strunian).
+This supports the assertion that the Condroz fm. strata at KSL-02 are early-middle Strunian in age.
+It is possible that some geological time is missing at the (fault) contact between the Condroz en Hastiere fm. at KSL-02 (i.e., the LE-Zone, middle Strunian).
 This can not be stated with certainty.

 Samples 447.55 and 447.8 m